gsa-oes/office-of-evaluation-sciences/_collaborations/global-vaccine-demand.md

 domain: Global Health
 agency:
   - Health and Human Services
-summary: A collaboration between OES and CDC's Demand for Immunization Team (DIT)
+summary: A collaboration between OES and CDC's Demand for Immunization Team
 featured:
 ---